 (5) If the judicial officer is satisfied as to one or more of those grounds the judicial officer shall cause the accused to be taken as soon as is practicable before a Judge of the Children’s Court for the purpose of having the accused’s case for bail considered by the Judge.

+[Section 7C amended by No. 29 of 2008 s.
+24(4).]

 7D.
 Previous decision may be adopted

 (1) Notwithstanding section 7(1), after —